Eloi/ruby-challenge/task/YOUR_NOTES.md

 Its pretty basic but the resulting code is very readable, let's see if its featureful enough to fulfill all the requirements of the challenge or If I will need to change it later to another gem or custom solution.

+### About parser / presenter naming ###

+I've done some thought about which naming and layout convention use for the parser and presentation code.
+Gemspec style?
+Rails-like?

+Finally I've decided against any overengineering, and just dropped the files in the root lib directory without any specific namespacing, just a Loco2 prefix.

+In a real production project, the nature of the project and the conventions for it will determine where this will be stored, and which name it shoud have.